How to Check Your FAFSA Status for College Financial Aid

 This step-by-step guide can help

 After submitting your Free Application for Federal Student Aid, also known as FAFSA, you may be one step closer to financial aid for your continued education.
 FAFSA covers a variety of loans and financial aid, from grants to work-study opportunities to scholarships from your intended university.
 Your FAFSA status can be accessed online through the “My FAFSA” portal on the official website for federal student aid.
+You will also be able to check the status of your FAFSA renewal from the same student portal.

 Checking your FAFSA status online is simple, once you’ve set up your account.